-ANALYSIS AND DISCUSSION:
+ANALYSIS:

-The Parks and Recreation Department annually reviews and recommends appropriate fees for the many adult and youth camps programs, including the establishment of fees for facility reservations.
+The Parks and Recreation Department annually reviews and recommends appropriate fees for the many adult and youth camps and programs, including the establishment of fees for facility reservations.
 These fees are presented to the Recreation Commission, whose powers and duties as stated in section 2.40.040 of the Municipal Code, empower this advisory body to "advise the town council and the town manager in all matters pertaining to all Town-owned or managed parks, recreation, facilities, trails, special events and all other associated activities as prescribed by ordinances or by town council action."

-Municipal Code Section 3.39.040 requires an annual review by Town Council of town fees and service charges.
-In addition, Ordinance No. 08-11 states that Council by resolution may annually set a subsidy for certain fees or charges, thereby not requiring that one hundred percent of costs reasonably borne is recovered by that certain fee or charge.
+Municipal Code Section 3.39.040 requires an annual review by Town Council of Town fees and service charges.
+In addition, Ordinance No. 08-11 states that the Town Council by resolution may annually set a subsidy for certain fees or charges, thereby not requiring that one hundred percent of the Town's costs in providing a service are recovered by that certain fee or charge.
 Based on historical Town Council adopted subsidies (Ord.
 91-08 & Ord.
 95-07) for recreation programs, and the philosophy of the Parks and Recreation Department to provide broad and considerable community benefit and enhanced quality of life, the department applies a high subsidy (approx. 80%) for youth programs and facility operations and a lower subsidy (approx. 20%) for adult programming.

 The Parks and Recreation Department has conducted an extensive and exhaustive analysis of its services, the costs reasonably borne of providing those services, the beneficiaries of those services, and the revenues produced by those paying fees and charges for special services.
+In accordance with the Municipal Code, public testimony was received by the Recreation Commission on March 1, 2022 regarding the proposed fees and the proposed fees were unanimously approved by motion by the Recreation Commission.

-In accordance with the Municipal Code, staff is presenting the amended 2022/23 Parks and Recreation Department Fee Schedule (Exhibit A) to the Recreation Commission for their consideration.
-If approved by motion, the Town Council will consider adoption of the fees Public on March 16, 2022.
+Staff is presenting the amended 2022/23 Parks and Recreation Department Fee Schedule (Exhibit B) to the Town Council for their consideration.